Tylenol Injury Litigation

 Tylenol, one of the most recognizable drugs in the world, is a brand name of acetaminophen.
-Every year, people around the world consume over 8 billion Tylenol pills, and over 28 billion acetaminophen pills.
+Every year, people around the world consume over 8 billion Tylenol pills and over 28 billion acetaminophen pills.
 In the USA, acetaminophen is the most commonly used medicine for pain relief, and Tylenol is by far the best-known brand of acetaminophen.
-The medical ingredient acetaminophen is also commonly found many other drugs, including over-the-counter drugs like Nyquil, Dristan, Excedrin, Sudafed, Theraflu, Vicks, and other allergy and cold medications.
+The medical ingredient acetaminophen is also commonly found in many other drugs, including over-the-counter drugs like Nyquil, Dristan, Excedrin, Sudafed, Theraflu, Vicks, and other allergy and cold medications.

 In most cases, when taken in proper doses, Tylenol will work to reduce fever and relieve mild to moderate pain.
 Some Tylenol products are also used to relieve symptoms of allergies, as well as symptoms of coughs, colds, and flu.
-When taken correctly and in smaller doses, side effects of Tylenol are rare.
+When taken correctly and in smaller doses, the side effects of Tylenol are rare.

 Many people choose Tylenol over other types of over-the-counter pain relievers due to brand recognition, and also because they prefer acetaminophen over other types of pain relievers such as ibuprofen, which is most commonly sold under the Advil brand.
 In contrast to ibuprofen and other non-steroidal anti-inflammatory drugs (NSAIDs), acetaminophen use comes without the risk of side effects such as stomach upset and heart problems.

 Tylenol was first introduced in 1953 by McNeil Consumer Healthcare, which is now a subsidiary of the Johnson & Johnson company.
 However, the history of Tylenol has not been without blemish.
-McNeil Consumer Healthcare has faced many lawsuits over the years for issues such as failing to warn consumers about mixing alcohol and Tylenol, and failing to adequately warn consumers about the risks of taking high dosages of the drug.
+McNeil Consumer Healthcare has faced many lawsuits over the years for issues such as failing to warn consumers about mixing alcohol and Tylenol and failing to adequately warn consumers about the risks of taking high dosages of the drug.

 The short-term side effects of Tylenol can include: